grekko/tic-tac-toe/README.md

 * The user can choose which player goes first

-## CLI Version
+## Usage

-The CLI version requires at least ruby version 2.3.
-Run the program with
+You should have ruby 2.3.1 installed.

 ```
+bundle install
 ruby tictactoe.rb
 ```